ePages-de/epages-devportal/_posts/2018/2018-10-25-codetalks.md

 * "Usability lunch"

 ## Summary
+- We are on the right tracks
+- common microservices architecture approach: event driven Design.
+-

 I gained more from last year's technical and management talks.
 But it is still nice to meet with the developer community once a year and recognize regulars!